The Importance of a 13-Week Cash Flow Forecast

 - Beginning Cash Balance: Recommend calculating on a Book Cash basis and will require a Bank to Book cash reconciliation.

-- Cash Receipts: Typically consists of both the collection (both amount and timing) of existing A/R as well as future sales and their associated collection (both amount and timing); segmentation by key customer with appropriate DSO assumptions.
+- Cash Receipts: Typically consists of both the collection (both amount and timing) of existing A/R as well as future sales and their associated collection (both amount and timing); segmentation by a key customer with appropriate DSO assumptions.
 Include miscellaneous sources of cash as well.

 - Cash Disbursements: Break out into operating cash, investing cash, and financing cash disbursements (subtotals).
 Operating cash disbursements can be thought of as normal course payments for items such as payroll, supplies, rent, etc. Investing cash disbursements can consist of several different things, but the main line items we typically see needing attribution are capital expenditures.
 Financing disbursements relate to debt, equity, dividends.
 The most common relates to interest expense or principal payments on loans.

-The beginning cash balance adding forecasted weekly cash receipts less forecasted weekly cash disbursements can provide a real-time view on the organization’s liquidity.
+The beginning cash balance adding forecasted weekly cash receipts less forecasted weekly cash disbursements can provide a real-time view of the organization’s liquidity.
 The analysis should then be rolled forward each week.
 While opinions differ on the appropriate time period, 13 weeks is generally considered a reasonable midpoint period; short enough to provide real-time visibility and accuracy (one calendar quarter) but long enough to give the business insights that can be strategic in nature.

 The Benefits of Visibility in Decision-Making